kraken-robotics/The-Kraken-Pathfinding/README.md

 ## Great, I have a trajectory.
 How do I follow it ?

 Getting the trajectory is only half of the work, because you won't go far if you can't follow it.
-Different control algorithm exists ; I will expand soonly (?) this question.
+Different control algorithms exist ; I will expand soon (?) this question.

 ## Contributing